Scimon/p6-Trait-Env/README.md

 Note the the varialbe name will be uppercased and any dashes changed to underscores before matching against the environment.
 This functionality may be modifiable in the future.

-Note on variable interploation.
-Environment variables as stored as strings, if you wish to cast them to other types you need to ensure there is a default set or you'll get an error.

 For Booleans the standard Empty String == `False` other String == `True` works but the string "True" and "False" (any capitalization) will also map to True and False respectively.

 If a required attribute is not set the code will raise a `X::Trait::Env::Required::Not::Set` Exception.